 The Bridge contributes to the beauty of the world by upholding women’s values and high standards in diverse life situations.
 The Bridge is an extension of our communities and well-informed circle of friends and addresses long-standing issues of the glass ceiling, harassment, condescension, inequality, and life-work balance.

 The USA is a country with more than 50 basic accents spoken nationwide, the “sexiest” being the Bostonian, New York, and Texan ones.
 Plus, there is a plethora of foreign accents at diverse immigrant communities.
 Research shows that some employers discriminate based on accent variation.
 However, people on the East and West Coasts – and especially in the liberal Silicon Valley – are typically more tolerant with respect to accents.
-As America becomes more and more diverse, you may come and see for yourself that it is your expertise that counts, while accents are irrelevant in many professions.
+Deborah Levine discusses how in America, it is your expertise that counts, while accents are irrelevant in many professions.

 With half of the world’s population under pandemic lockdown, cases of domestic violence have been increasing – both in the USA and around the globe.
 Clearly, self-isolation coupled with financial troubles provokes aggression in some abusive types—and women must bear the burden of it, including severe beatings.
 We explore how to better counteract violence against women, worldwide and in the US.

 An engaging, rich-in-content interview with one of the most prominent women in high-tech America, former SVP and Head of Eriksson Silicon Valley.
 It is about women’s positioning in high-tech companies; inclusive leadership and global mindset; and upping creativity worldwide.
 Maya Strelar-Migotti also explains her role as CEO of 4PIA, a political-prediction Artificial Intelligence company, as well as investing in women-entrepreneurs and participating in thought leadership processes in Silicon Valley.